-During the period August 2017–December 2018, I am also involved in a development program for junior promising researchers at Luleå University of Technology, which combines research amd academic leadership education.
+During the period August 2017–December 2018, I was also involved in a development program for junior promising researchers at Luleå University of Technology, which combined research amd academic leadership education.

 I am currently involved in the special education programme, the teacher education, philosophy courses and in free standing courses such as Philosophical dialogue with children.
 My educational background, which lies in the intersection between education (teachers degree) and philosophy (B.A. in Philosophy at Luleå University of Technology and advanced level in Practical Philosophy at Stockholm University), shows in my interests in the application of philosophical subjects, such as ethics, critical thinking and philosophy of science, to education and special education.